Jakeisthesnake/moveit2_plus_drake_direct_collocation/README.md

 ### Project Journal
+4/10
+* Completed ch2, ex 1.
+* Submitted pull request to fix RenderDiagram error!

 4/9
-* Hmmmm I should switch from underactuated robotics to the manipulator course.
+* Started working on the manipulator course.
+It is much more relevant to this project compared to the underactuated robotics class.
+* Started Ch2, ex1.

 4/8
 * Took notes on Drake's TOPPRA inputs